MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/intent-classifier.md

 > [!div class="checklist"]
 > * Add an intent
 > * Add an utterance
-> * Train, validate and publish the model
+> * Train, validate, and publish the model
 > * Check the history of models
 > * Manage customerized tags

 ## Prerequisites

 - Have completed all the essential steps to build the graph.
-- Get familar with the basic [concepts of intent classifier](intent-classifier-overview.md)
+- Get familiar with the basic [concepts of intent classifier](intent-classifier-overview.md)

 ## Add an intent